 nested PCR testing are excellent tool to help determine a Chlamydial infection.

-a cloacal and/or throat swab when possible.
+individual birds.
 If the sample tests positive

 the bird should be placed in quarantine and treatment should be begun immediately.